dylan-lang/opendylan/documentation/core-reference/source/threads.rst

 The ordering of visibility of side effects performed in other threads is undefined, unless explicit synchronization is used.
-Implementations of the library may guarantee that the visibility of side-effects performed by another thread is ordered according to the control flow of the other thread (*strong ordering*), but multi-processor implementations might not be strongly ordered.
+Implementations of the module may guarantee that the visibility of side-effects performed by another thread is ordered according to the control flow of the other thread (*strong ordering*), but multi-processor implementations might not be strongly ordered.
 Portable code should not assume strong ordering, and should use explicit synchronization where the order of side effects is important.
-There is currently no library introspection facility to determine if the implementation is strongly or weakly ordered.
+There is currently no module introspection facility to determine if the implementation is strongly or weakly ordered.